History of First Amendment to the United States Constitution in Timeline

 1993: Church of the Lukumi Babalu Aye, Inc. v.
 Hialeah

-In 1993, the Supreme Court quoted from Church of the Lukumi Babalu Aye, Inc. v.
-Hialeah, stating that religious observers are protected against unequal treatment by virtue of the Free Exercise Clause.
+In 1993, the Supreme Court in Church of the Lukumi Babalu Aye, Inc. v.
+Hialeah, referencing Employment Division v.
+Smith (1990), stated that religious observers are protected against unequal treatment by virtue of the Free Exercise Clause.

 1993: Church of Lukumi Babalu Aye v.
 City of Hialeah

 In 1993, the Supreme Court ruled in Church of Lukumi Babalu Aye v.
-City of Hialeah that an ordinance banning ritual slaughter was unconstitutional because it was not generally applicable and lacked a compelling interest.
+City of Hialeah that Hialeah had passed an ordinance banning ritual slaughter, a practice central to the Santería religion, while providing exceptions for some practices.
+The Court ruled that because the ordinance was not "generally applicable", it needed to have a compelling interest, which it failed to have, and so was declared unconstitutional.

 1994: Board of Education of Kiryas Joel Village School District v.
 Grumet

-In 1994, the Court case Board of Education of Kiryas Joel Village School District v.
-Grumet, concluded that "government should not prefer one religion to another, or religion to irreligion.".
+In 1994, the Court concluded in Board of Education of Kiryas Joel Village School District v.
+Grumet that "government should not prefer one religion to another, or religion to irreligion."

 1995: Hurley v.
 Irish-American Gay, Lesbian, and Bisexual Group of Boston

-In 1995, the Court ruled in Hurley v.
-Irish-American Gay, Lesbian, and Bisexual Group of Boston that a group may exclude people from membership if their presence would affect the group's ability to advocate a particular point of view.
+In 1995, the Supreme Court case Hurley v.
+Irish-American Gay, Lesbian, and Bisexual Group of Boston ruled that a group may exclude people from membership if their presence would affect the group's ability to advocate a particular point of view.

 1996: Child Pornography Prevention Act